 That distinctive buzz of a mosquito can be quite an annoying sound, but depending on where you live in the world, it can also be a dangerous one.
 Mosquitoes carry and transmit many diseases that can harm or even kill humans, such as malaria, zika, dengue, yellow fever, west nile virus, and more.
-While not all mosquitoes are host to these diseases, it’s still important to avoid their bites.
+While not all mosquitoes are hosts to these diseases, it’s still important to avoid their bites.
 Afterall, no one enjoys those itchy bumps that irritate you for days.
 Use the tips below to enjoy more time outdoors with less potential danger of being bitten by mosquitoes.

 What Attracts Mosquitoes?